List of McDonald's products: Big Mac

-Introduced in 1967, the Big Mac is a signature product.
+Introduced in 1967, the Big Mac is a signature product of the restaurant.
 The Big Mac consists of two 1.6 oz (approx. uncooked weight) ground beef patties, special Big Mac sauce, lettuce, cheese, pickles, and diced onions in a sesame seed bun, with an additional middle bun (called a "club layer") separating the beef patties.

 The Grand Mac, its bigger-sized counterpart, was added in January 2017, and January 2019 saw the Bacon Big Mac debut.
 A smaller variant of the Big Mac, the Mac Jr., was also added in 2017.
 At least seven other variants have been offered.
 For instance, in January 2024, it announced the reintroduction of the Double Big Mac, which contains four beef patties instead of two, for a limited period on a nationwide basis.
 The company first offered the sandwich in March 2020.